-Welcome to College Counseling
+Welcome to College and Career Counseling

-The College Counseling Office at New Garden Friends School helps students to explore their various and diverse post-graduation options.
+The College and Career Counseling Office at New Garden Friends School helps students to explore their various and diverse post-graduation options.
 Rooted in the tenet of the NGFS philosophy of respecting each individual’s uniqueness, we recognize that there is no set path or framework that works for every student.
 Rather, each student’s post-graduation search process is an individual one.

 There’s a saying in college counseling: college is a match to be made, not a prize to be won.
+The same is true when considering apprenticeships, gap year programs, and other opportunities.

-Through individual counseling with the student and family, informative programs, and school visits by college representatives, I strive to help students identify the colleges or other programs that best suit their interests.
+Through individual counseling with the student and family, informative programs, and school visits by college representatives, we strive to help students identify the colleges or other programs that best suit their interests.
 Students are guided through all aspects of the college application process from developing a college list and writing their essays to completing their applications and financial aid forms.

 Here's a basic timeline:

-- During the winter term of the junior year, juniors and their parents come into the office for an individual conference to begin the process of defining their direction after they leave NGFS.
+- During the winter term of the junior year, juniors, and their parents come into the office for an individual conference to begin the process of defining their direction after they leave NGFS.

 - Students are encouraged to use the summer between their junior and senior year to visit campuses, explore online planning resources, and formulate their application lists.